 Sales and operations planning (S&OP) is a management process for effective synchronization of a manufacturer’s supply, demand, and general business strategy by having the sales department collaborate with operations aiming to create a single corporate plan.
 The main goal is to match daily operations with corporate strategy.

-Pros of the Streamline sales and operations planning (S&OP) solution:
+Benefits of the Streamline’s sales and operations planning (S&OP) solution:

 1. Fast and intuitive user interface